-The TWINFLEX® pro control panel also provides two monitored outputs that may be configured as conventional sounder circuits or conventional 24V monitored relay circuits, a volt free common fire relay and a volt free common fault relay.
+The TWINFLEX®pro2 control panel also provides two monitored outputs that may be configured as conventional sounder circuits or conventional 24V monitored relay circuits, a volt free common fire relay and a volt free common fault relay.
 There are also two multifunction latching/non-latching inputs and one monitored input programmable with options such as 'Class-Change' and 'Remote fire input'.

-The TWINFLEX®pro control panel incorporates an integral power supply unit and requires 2 x 12V 3.2Ah (or 3.3Ah) batteries to provide up to 72 hour standby times depending on system loading (refer to Technical Data for further information).
-Standby battery calculations may be made using the TWINFLEX®pro Panel Battery & Loading Unit Calculation Sheet (document no. 26-1116).
+The TWINFLEX®pro2 control panel incorporates an integral power supply unit and requires 2 x 12V 3.2Ah (or 3.3Ah) batteries to provide up to 48 hour standby times.
+For 72 hour standby times a separate external battery box can be purchased which requires 2 x 12V 7Ah batteries.

+All standby times depend on the system loading (refer to Technical Data for further information).
+Standby battery calculations may be made using the TWINFLEX®pro2 Panel Battery & Loading Unit Calculation Sheet (document no. 26-1116).

-Unlike most conventional fire alarm systems, which require separate pairs of cables for detector zones and sounder circuits, the TWINFLEX® pro system requires one 2-core screened cable for each zone to accommodate both detection devices and sounders.
+Unlike most conventional fire alarm systems, which require separate pairs of cables for detector zones and sounder circuits, the TWINFLEX®pro2 system requires one 2-core screened cable for each zone to accommodate both detection devices and sounders.
 Furthermore, sounders are incorporated within the detector to reduce system components and simplify installation.

-The TWINFLEX®pro panels include some features described in EN54-2 as 'optional functions with requirements'.
+The TWINFLEX®pro2 panels include some features described in EN54-2 as 'optional functions with requirements'.
 These are:-

 Output to fire alarm devices

 Output to fire protection equipment, type A

 Dependency on more than one alarm signal, type A (Confirmation)

 Delays to outputs

 Zone test facility

-Input/output facilities